What is pancreatitis?

 - It may be sudden (acute) or ongoing (chronic).

-- The most common causes are alcohol abuse and lumps of solid material (gallstones) in the gallbladder.
+- The most common causes are alcohol abuse and lumps of solid material (gallstones)

 - The goal for treatment is to rest the pancreas and let it heal.

 - Your child may need to be in the hospital for a few days.

 - In severe cases, your child may need drainage of abnormal fluid collections, imaging

 tests to evaluate the pancreas for disease and, rarely, surgery on the permanently

 Online Medical Reviewers: